Last Updated on September 23, 2022.

 - Most hedgehogs are receptive to handling in the evening, because this is the time they naturally start to wake up and become active on their own.

 - Keep in mind though, that evening is when hedgehogs may also want to eat.
-A hungry hedgehog may have food and not fun on its little mind.
+A hungry hedgehog may have food, and not fun, on its little mind.
+In addition, your hedgehog may need to go potty not long after it wakes up.

 - Hedgehogs can slowly adjust to your lifestyle over time and with a little patience.
 Gradually feed and play with your hedgehog earlier and earlier in the day.
 Eventually, your hedgehog will get used to eating and being more active during the day.